What does Selah mean in the Bible: Why This Word Matters 2026

-That happened to me recently with Selah meaning in the Bible.
+Hey, I want to share something that happened to me recently about what does Selah mean in the Bible.

-I was chatting with a friend when the word Selah came up.
-At first, I had no idea what it meant.
-I stared at the screen thinking, “Am I missing something important here?”
-I didn’t want to reply the wrong way.
-It felt a little awkward.
+I was chatting with a friend when I suddenly saw this term pop up, and honestly, I had no clue what it meant at first.
+I kept thinking, “Am I missing something here?”
+It felt a bit confusing, and I didn’t want to respond the wrong way.

 Biblical Meaning of Selah